naufal-alavi/Econometrics-of-Crime/README.md

-# 📊 Econometrics of Crime — Pantone 448C Final Project
+# 📊 Econometrics of Crime

 This project investigates potential biases in sentencing within the U.S. justice system using the `crime1` dataset from the Wooldridge collection.
 The analysis focuses on whether race, employment, and income correlate with average sentence length, using a series of linear regression models and robust statistical techniques.